-"Used Volkswagen Jetta Overview And Best Price Buying Advice"
+Older Volkswagen Jetta Overview And Best Price Buying Advice

-Potential used Volkswagen Jetta buyers can use this information to help focus in on particular models as well as learn how to then buy the vehicle at the best possible price ... and yes, even at wholesale.
+Potential older used Volkswagen Jetta buyers can use the information below to help focus in on particular models as well as learn how to then buy the vehicle at the best possible price ... and yes, even at wholesale.

-We just happen to love Jettas ... particularly the turbo and VR6, although we like them all.
+We just happen to especially love pre-2011 Jettas ... particularly the turbo and VR6, although we like them all as long as you can find the lower mileage ones still out there ... and they are still out there.
 And having driven many, frankly, we think of them as sort of a "cheaper" BMW, meant in a very positive way.
 Just an outstanding drive with excellent handling and plenty of oomph.

-As Edmunds.com put it, "The Jetta offers a near ideal balance between ride and handling, and premium cabin materials make it one of our top recommendations to small-car buyers".
+As Edmunds.com said of these older models, "The Jetta offers a near ideal balance between ride and handling, and premium cabin materials make it one of our top recommendations to small-car buyers".

-Actually, beginning with the 2005 model, the Jetta has been enlarged from a compact car to a midsize.
+Actually, beginning with the 2005 model, the Jetta had been enlarged from a compact car to a midsize.

-This fifth generation of Jetta's long and successful run, and carried through the 2010 model, has produced a ride that is smooth and quiet, yet still quite performance capable.
+This fifth-generation of the Jetta's successful run, carried through the 2010 model, produced a ride that is smooth and quiet, yet still quite performance capable.
 There's now plenty of room for passengers in the back seat and the fit and finish of the interior features will definitely give you a "premium" feel.

 The Value Edition and 2.5 models are powered by a 150-horsepower 2.5-liter 5-cylinder engine.
 This is a significant improvement from earlier base models, sell new for around $20,000, and are still very well equipped.
 For better gas mileage, the TDI trim has a 100 horsepower 1.9 liter diesel engine which boosts mpg into the 30's.